Frequently Asked Questions

 Are there towels at the retreat?

-Shark’s Lodge provides towels.
-These should not be taken to the beach, so please pack your favourite beach towel.
+Our accommodations provide towels.
+Note that these towels should not be taken to the beach, so please pack your favourite beach towel.

 Is there bed linen at the retreat?